kevincobain2000/gobrew/README.md

 ### Quick Usage

 Just use command `gobrew` from any dir.
+It will auto detect if Go version is set, or not latest, or not same as `go.mod` file.

 <p align="center">
   <a href="https://github.com/kevincobain2000/gobrew">